webdevavi96/Beautypy/Readme.md

 **Beautypy** is a Django UI component library that provides pre-designed, reusable template tags for building modern, responsive UIs with Bootstrap 5.
 Create beautiful interfaces in minutes—no HTML or CSS required!

+For more informatoin visit our official website [Beautypy](https://beautypy.pythonanywhere.com/)

 ---

 ## ✨ Features